-- Fall - “Broadway Bound”- a musical theatre class, in which students learn the fundamentals of being part of a musical ensemble; there will be opportunities for solos, duets, trios and of course, ensemble numbers, complete with choreography as needed.
-Instructor will provide one on one coaching, as well as for the whole group.
-Each of the two classes (Tue/Thu and Wed/Fri) will culminate in a single performance at the end of the 3-week period.
-Just in time for the musical auditions!
-(Note: The class is not a prerequisite for being cast in the musical!)
+Broadway Bound: Offered in the Fall and Spring, Broadway Bound is a musical theatre class, in which students learn the fundamentals of being part of a musical ensemble.
+There are opportunities for solos, duets, trios and of course, ensemble numbers, complete with choreography.
+One on one coaching will be provided, as well as instruction for the whole group.
+Two sections of classes are offered (Tuesday/Thursday and Wednesday/Friday), which culminates in a single performance at the end of classes.
+This class is NOT a pre-requisite for the annual school musical.

 Annual School Musical: Musicals at Blue Ridge are award-winning, due to the talent of our students, the support of our parents and staff, and the amazing direction of our consultant.
 If you have ever been to one of our productions, be it the Lion King, Joseph and the Amazing Technicolor Dreamcoat, or Peter Pan, you know why.
 Auditions for the musical are in October, with performances scheduled over the course of two weekends in February.
 Auditions are competitive, and typically, more students will audition than there are spots available.
 However, the musical is open to every student and all students are strongly encouraged to audition!
 If a student is cast in the production, there is a fee to participate and all parents are expected to volunteer in some way as part of the “crew.”

 Participating in the Musical is a commitment.
 Rehearsals are from October through February, with October and November being about learning the music and choreography, with December focusing on staging, and January focusing on polishing the performance and run-throughs.
 Rehearsals are five times a week, although the number of days a student is expected to attend varies depending on their role.
 The closer to the production, the more days of rehearsal a student will be expected to attend.
 Therefore, it can be challenging for a student who commits to the musical to do another activity during this time.